doehm/alone/README.md

 ## `loadouts`

-Information on each survivor’s loadout of 10 items.
+Information on each survivalist’s loadout of 10 items.
 It includes a detailed item description and a simplified version for easier aggregation and analysis.